Rafooy/WebPages/README.md

 # WebPages
-This will be a collection of web pages.
-There are more webpages, but they are really broken and outdated.
+This will be a collection of web pages that I can find.